 § 2.1.
 The concept of a local act

-The system of local acts of an educational organization is the subject of supervision over compliance with the legislation of the Russian Federation in the field of education, which is one of the main functions of state authorities exercising control and supervision in the field of education.
+The system of local acts of an educational organization is the subject of supervision over compliance with the legislation of the Russian Federation in the field of education, which is one of the main functions of government bodies exercising control and supervision in the field of education.
 When carrying out activities to supervise compliance with the legislation of the Russian Federation in the field of education, persons exercising supervision check, first of all, the content of the regulatory legal framework of the educational organization, developed and adopted at the local level, and then the direct activities of the organization, i.e. as data local acts are implemented in practice.

 § 2.2.
 Signs of a local act